Reporting drainage problems

 Main Rivers

-Main Rivers are the watercourses shown on Environment Agency Main River Map.
-Responsibility lies with the riparian owner however, the Environment Agency has powers to undertake maintenance of Main Rivers.
+Main Rivers are the watercourses shown on the Environment Agency Main River Map.
+Responsibility lies with the riparian owner; however, the Environment Agency has permissive powers to undertake maintenance of Main Rivers.

-Ordinary watercourses include all ditches and watercourses not designated as main rivers by the Environment Agency.
-Responsibility lies with the riparian owner and enforcement is undertaken by Arun District Council, on behalf of West Sussex County Council, the Lead Local Flood Authority.
-To report any drainage problems where enforcement may be required please email land.drainage@arun.gov.uk.
+Ordinary Watercourses include all ditches and watercourses not designated as Main Rivers by the Environment Agency.
+Responsibility lies with the riparian owner.
+Enforcement is undertaken by West Sussex County Council, the Lead Local Flood Authority, unless located within the Internal Drainage District detailed below.

 Trunk roads

-Drainage issues on trunk roads such as the A27 should be reported to Highways England.
+Drainage issues on trunk roads (roads under central government control), such as the A27, should be reported via the National Highways Help Centre.

 Other public roads

-Drainage issues on all other public roads in the district should be reported to the Highways department at West Sussex County Council.
+Drainage issues on all other public roads in the district should be reported to the West Sussex County Council Highways Department.

-Flooding from groundwater and surface water should be reported to West Sussex County Council.
+Report groundwater or surface water flooding to West Sussex County Council or email frm@westsussex.gov.uk.

 Sewers